|

 data they were being sent.

-He had the zoom turned down when a glint caught his eye.
+He had the turned down when a glint caught his eye.
 He turned the

 camera back to it and tried to find it again.
 As he did, he found two